1999–2000 Los Angeles Lakers season: NBA playoffs

+In the Western Conference Finals, the Lakers then faced off against the 3rd–seeded Portland Trail Blazers, who were led by All-Star forward Rasheed Wallace, Scottie Pippen and Steve Smith.
+With the series tied at 1–1, the Lakers won the next two games over the Trail Blazers on the road, including a Game 4 win at the Rose Garden Arena, 103–91.
+However, the Trail Blazers managed to win the next two games, which included a Game 6 win over the Lakers at the Rose Garden Arena, 103–93 to even the series.
+The Lakers won Game 7 over the Trail Blazers at the Staples Center, 89–84 to win in a hard-fought seven-game series, and advance to the NBA Finals for the first time since the 1990–91 season.

-In the 2000 NBA Finals, the Lakers defeated the Indiana Pacers in six games, earning the franchise its twelfth NBA championship, as O'Neal was named the NBA Finals Most Valuable Player; it was the first of the Lakers' three-peat championships to begin the millennium, and the franchise's first championship since 1988.
+In the 2000 NBA Finals, the Lakers faced off against the top–seeded Indiana Pacers, who were led by Most Improved Player of the Year, Jalen Rose, All-Star guard Reggie Miller, and All-Star forward Dale Davis.
+The Lakers won the first two games over the Pacers at the Staples Center, before losing Game 3 on the road, 100–91 at Conseco Fieldhouse.
+The Lakers managed to win Game 4 on the road in overtime, 120–118, but then lost Game 5 to the Pacers at the Conseco Fieldhouse, 120–87.
+The Lakers won Game 6 over the Pacers at the Staples Center, 116–111 to win the series in six games, and earning the franchise its twelfth NBA championship, as O'Neal was named the NBA Finals Most Valuable Player; it was the first of the Lakers' three-peat championships to begin the millennium, and the franchise's first championship since 1988.
 The championship win was also Jackson's seventh championship as a head coach, and the first with a team besides the Chicago Bulls.

-The Lakers finished seventh in the NBA in home-game attendance, with an attendance of 771,420 at the Staples Center during the regular season.
+Aftermath

 Following the season, Rice and Travis Knight were both traded to the New York Knicks in a four-team trade, while Green signed as a free agent with the Miami Heat, and Salley retired after making a comeback to the NBA.

-For the season, the Lakers sported new uniforms adding side panels to their jerseys and shorts, which remained in use until 2004, where they slightly changed their uniforms adding the secondary logo to their shorts.

 Because of their dominant regular and postseason performance, as well as O'Neal and Bryant's individual achievements, this Los Angeles Lakers team is widely regarded as one of the greatest teams in NBA history.
 A documentary miniseries, Birth of a Dynasty, based on this Lakers season, was released in late 2019.